 Illegal entry by maritime routes is the responsibility of the Coast Guard, although some of the systems mentioned to prevent airborne incursion will also prove useful.

-Preventing Entry by land is the responsibility of the US border patrol and it is not unlikely if security is to be increased that they will need to be supplemented by Regular and National Guard personnel.
+Preventing entry by land is the responsibility of the US Border Patrol, and it is not unlikely if security is to be increased that they will need to be supplemented by regular army and National Guard personnel.

 This brings me to the main topic of this article.

 For patrol and response in many parts of the Continental USA (CONUS), a horse-mounted infantry/border guard force makes a lot of sense.

 There are many good precedents for the use of modern horse-mounted units in suitable terrain.

 As the German army was rebuilt during the late 1930s, most of its cavalry units were either mechanized or motorized, although the German Leichte Divisions that took part in the invasion of Poland and France still included regiments of mounted riflemen.